nanameue/react-rails-geosuggestion/README.md

 Please kindly refer to the sample on [the original live demo](http://ubilabs.github.io/react-geosuggest/)

 Thank @ubilabs for a nice start on this lib.

+PS.
+The component were rewritten to match our own coding style and environment.
+It may not work instantly once you grab it, you may need to adjust some files as well. :)